 USE OF SICK OR VACATION PAY WHILE ON PREGNANCY LEAVE

-Generally, either an employer or employee can choose to apply the employee’s paid sick leave during pregnancy disability leave.
+Generally, either an employer or employee can choose to apply for the employee’s paid sick leave during pregnancy disability leave.
 However, only an employee can decide to use her vacation or personal time off during her pregnancy disability leave; an employer cannot require her to do so.

 NOTICE REQUIREMENTS FOR PREGNANCY LEAVE

 Where possible, an employee must give her employer 30 days notice of her intent to take a pregnancy disability leave.
-In many instances however, emergencies may arise or issues may not allow 30 days before the leave must be taken.
+In many instances, however, emergencies may arise or issues may not allow 30 days before the leave must be taken.
 In those cases, an employee is required to give whatever notice is practicable.
 The notice given should outline the reasons for the leave and the amount of time it is estimated that the employee will be out of work.